 Each of the Audit Committee, the Nominating and Governance Committee and the Talent and Compensation Committee of the Board is governed by a written charter approved by the Board.
 Each of these committees is required to perform an annual self-evaluation, and each committee may engage outside independent advisors as the committee deems appropriate.
 The Board has determined that each of the members of the Audit Committee, the Nominating and Governance Committee and the Talent and Compensation Committee is independent.
 The Board has also created a Strategy and Finance Committee governed by a Board approved written charter.
-A brief description of the responsibilities of the Audit Committee, the Nominating and Governance Committee follows.
+A brief description of the responsibilities of the Audit Committee, the Nominating and Governance Committee, the Talent and Compensation Committee and the Strategy and Finance Committee follows.